Tyrol (state): Geography

-North Tyrol shares its borders with the federal state of Salzburg in the east and Vorarlberg in the west.
+North Tyrol shares its borders with the federal states Salzburg in the east and Vorarlberg in the west.
 In the north, it adjoins the German state of Bavaria; in the south, it shares borders with the Italian province of South Tyrol and the Swiss canton of Graubünden.
-East Tyrol shares its borders with the federal state of Carinthia to the east and Italy's Province of Belluno (Veneto) to the south.
+East Tyrol shares its borders with the Austrian state of Carinthia to the east and Italy's Province of Belluno (Veneto) to the south.

 The state's territory is located entirely within the Eastern Alps at the Brenner Pass.
 The highest mountain in the state is the Großglockner, part of the Hohe Tauern range on the border with Carinthia.
 It has a height of 3,797 m (12,457.35 ft), making it the highest mountain in Austria.